geod/w4156-boilerplate-gcloud/README.md

 8. Now go back to browser and for value: press the paste buttons (CMD + V on Mac / CTRL + V on windows)

 ### step 9: Update circle.yaml file
-In your local repository, update `circle.yaml` file by replacing the `<your-gcloud-project-id>` with your project id from google cloud.
+In your local repository, update `circle.yaml` file by replacing the `<your-gcloud-project-id>` at two places with your Project ID from google cloud.

 Then,